dplanitzer/Serena/Commands/shell/README.md

 Clears the screen.

-#### DELETE \<path>
+#### DELETE \<path ...>

-Deletes the directory or file indicated by the provided path.
+Deletes one or multiple directories or files indicated by the provided paths.
 A directory has to be empty to be deletable.

 #### ECHO str1 str2 ...